Jabatronic/cm-toplist-plugin/README.md

 In researching for a more robust way to put the plugin together I found the Wordpress Plugin Boilerplate which provided me with an opinionated structure to scaffold my project whilst also learning about object-oriented approaches to Wordpress development.

-I intend to continue refining this for my own learning and especially to nail down the rest authentication issues!
+I intend to continue refining this for my own learning and especially to learn more about rest authentication in WordPress.

 ## Resources Used